Why Using Proper Pronouns Is Important

 A person's sense of identity may change as they better understand gender identity in social constructs, so it’s important to be aware that a person’s or one’s own pronouns may change.
 Purposefully not using a person's correct name and pronouns can be interpreted as actively disrespectful or even antagonistic.
 Misgendering a person, using the wrong pronouns or name, can also create potentially unsafe situations, perhaps also unwillingly out a person, and create a hostile classroom environment that may make it very difficult for them to thrive at Geneseo.

 In the English language, commonly used pronouns which refer to a person are gendered with a singular (not plural) male/female binary.
-Not everyone identifies with binary gender options used in either common or formal language.
-When a person states their pronouns (he, she, ze, they, etc), they are asking for respect and use of their identified pronouns when referring to them.
-Those who choose not to use a person's identified pronouns and instead use other pronouns are both invalidating another's identity and also potentially implying invalidation which may not have been intended.
+However, not everyone self-identifies with binary gender options used in either common or formal language.
+A person who states their pronouns (he, she, ze, they, etc) is asking for respect and use of their identified pronouns when referring to them.
+Those who choose not to use a person's identified pronouns and instead use other pronouns invalidate another's identity - whether or not this was intended.

-To both be more inclusive and promote the safety of all individuals, we wish to promote the habit of everyone engaging in preliminary identification of which pronoun we use when introducing ourselves.
-People may use a gendered pronoun, single (he/she), a non-gendered pronoun (ve, ver, ze, zer, etc), or plural pronoun (they).
+To both be more inclusive and promote the safety of all individuals, we wish to promote the habit of everyone engaging in preliminary identification of which pronoun we personally use for ourselves when introducing ourselves.
+People may use a gendered pronoun, single (he/she/they), a non-gendered pronoun (ve, ver, ze, zer, etc), or no pronouns at all.
 An example of how to introduce one’s self may look like the sentence below:

 "Hello my name is ______, and I use [insert pronouns, or lack there of here] pronouns."